Inception and Early Years:

 Harmonious Growth:

-In the subsequent years, the Clifton Handbell Ringers experienced harmonious growth, both in membership and musical prowess.
-Our repertoire expanded, encompassing a diverse range of genres, from classical compositions to contemporary arrangements.
-This growth was not only musical but also fostered a sense of camaraderie and collaboration among our members, turning the ensemble into a close-knit musical family.
+In the years that followed, the Clifton Handbell Ringers experienced harmonious growth, both in membership and musical prowess.
+Our repertoire expanded to encompass a diverse range of genres, from classical compositions to contemporary arrangements.
+This growth was not only musical but also fostered camaraderie and collaboration among our members, turning the ensemble into a close-knit musical family.

 The Clifton Handbell Ringers soon became a familiar presence at local events, churches, and community gatherings, captivating audiences with our unique sound and impeccable precision.
 Our commitment to excellence in handbell ringing became synonymous with the name Clifton Handbell Ringers.

-The Bell Vue contest, with a first prize of £20, was the most important annual competition and for many years, around the turn of the century, Clifton entered one, sometimes two teams.
-They came second once and third twice, however, first prize eluded them.
-In the early 1900s the team entered but they were unplaced; the adjudicator commenting that the bells were out of tune.
-Fund raising was carried out across the village and in 1907 a brand new five and a half octave set of bells was ordered from Mears and Stainbank of Whitechapel.
+The Bell Vue contest, with a first prize of £20, was the most important annual competition, and for many years, around the turn of the century, Clifton entered one, sometimes two teams.
+They came second once and third twice; however, first prize eluded them.
+In the early 1900s, the team entered, but they were unplaced; the adjudicator commented that the bells were out of tune.
+Fundraising was carried out across the village, and in 1907, a brand-new five-and-a-half-octave set of bells was ordered from Mears and Stainbank of Whitechapel.
 Receipts show that the band paid £120.10s.0d for the set of 195 bells.
-They were despatched by goods train, from the Whitechapel Bell Foundry, London to Brighouse Station on 14 May 1908 with a note saying,
+They were dispatched by goods train, from the Whitechapel Bell Foundry, London, to Brighouse Station on 14 May 1908 with a note saying,

 “We have done our best to make an exceedingly good set of bells and are confident that all the members of the band will be pleased with them”.